 Joyful Heart Foundation notes several factors that can influence children’s responses to trauma.

 These factors include age, developmental status, types of abuse and/or neglect, how long the child has been abused, how severe the abuse was, and the relationship between the child and perpetrator.

 As far as the physical signs and effects they note bruises and welts, scrapes and cuts, burn marks, head trauma, weakened brain development, sprains or broken bones, difficulty walking or sitting, torn, stained, or bloody clothing, poor hygiene, and more.

 Psychological and mental effects include anxiety, depression, low self-esteem, withdrawal, dissociation, difficulty making and maintaining relationships, experience with flashbacks, and persistent fear.

 Behavioral effects noted are self-harm, eating disorders, alcohol and drug use, trouble sleeping, uncomfortable with physical contact with others, repeating school grades, absent from school often, and criminal activity.

 The Foundation states, “Perpetrators often convince and manipulate children to lie or be silent about their abuse, which can make it hard to recognize signs of child abuse and neglect.”

 Children can appear confused, ashamed, or guilty — all of which can make them feel isolated or alone.

-If we can recognize the signs, we can work together to help prevent the abuse and neglect from happening.
-By bringing together businesses of the community, neighbors, schools, families, and friends — we can work together to make a massive impact on the lives of children across the nation.
-We can promote safety and awareness and help to prevent abuse from happening.
+If we can recognize the signs, we can work together to help prevent abuse and neglect from happening.
+By bringing together businesses of the community, neighbors, schools, families, and friends — we can work together to make a massive impact on the lives of children victims across the nation.
+We can promote child safety and awareness and help to prevent abuse from happening.